Integryst/UserAuthSourceFlipper/README.md

 This project is built with Microsoft Visual Studio 2008.

 # LICENSE
-This project is licensed under MIT's open-source license; see license.txt
+This project is licensed under the MIT open-source license; see license.txt